FREE FOREX SIGNALS

-To solve this, we have created a Forex Signal EA what works on MetaTrader 4 (MT4) which you can install directly on your MT4 terminal and it will automatically take the signals for you based on the criteria you have stated.
+To solve this, we have created a function in our Forex Signal EA that works on MetaTrader 4 (MT4) which you can install directly on your MT4 terminal and it will automatically help input the signals for you based on the criteria you have stated.

-The Forex Signal Table displays all the trades in a neat table on MT4.
+The Forex Signal Table displays all the ideas in a neat table on MT4.
 In this picture, we can see the auto trading functionality it has.